ParaCoToUl/noarr-pipelines/docs/cuda-pipelines.md

 });
 ```

-You should use this cuda stream for all kernel invocations and other cuda operations.
-The node is built to synchronize this stream before calling `callback`, so you do not need to write the repetitive synchronization code.
+We should use this cuda stream for all kernel invocations and other cuda operations.
+The node is built to synchronize this stream before calling `callback`, so we do not need to write the repetitive synchronization code.

 The body of the `advance_cuda` also runs in a background thread, just like `advance_async` of an async compute node.
-In the same way, you can also specify the `advance` method and it will run before `advance_cuda` in the scheduler thread:
+In the same way, we can also specify the `advance` method and it will run before `advance_cuda` in the scheduler thread:

 ```cpp
 auto my_node = LambdaCudaComputeNode();